-Photovoltaic electricity is the renewable energy technology with the largest scope for cost reduction and efficiency gains.
+Photovoltaic (PV) electricity is the renewable energy technology with the largest scope for cost reduction and efficiency gains.
 It is expected to make a significant contribution to achieving EU's goals for a low carbon energy system.
 JRC activities include:

-validates electrical performance and lifetime of PV devices based on emerging technologies.
+validates electrical performance and assesses lifetime of PV devices, including those based on emerging technologies.
 ESTI also performs pre-normative research to develop and improve traceable, accurate measurement techniques.

 Technology and market assessment

 The PV sector has been growing rapidly – globally production has increased by approximately 50% per year over the last five years.
 The JRC's annual PV Status Report

-JRC also produces PV electricity price maps, which combine a standard model for levelised cost of electricity (LCOE) with the geographically dependent PV performance data from its PVGIS
+JRC also supports and produces the PV electricity price maps, which combine a standard model for levelised cost of electricity (LCOE) with the geographically dependent PV performance data from its PVGIS

 Contribution to Standards

-The European Commission established the first of these conferences in 1981 (held at Stresa, Italy) to coincide with the launch of the "European PV Pilot Programme".
+The European Commission established the first of these conferences in 1981 (held in Stresa, Italy) to coincide with the launch of the "European PV Pilot Programme".
 Since 1996 the JRC supports the Conference by providing the scientific programme coordination and EU PVSEC

 is now one of the premiere PV conferences globally, attracting over 1000 papers and about 3000 participants each year.